 I have a colleague who is fond of saying that “most people are preparing to talk rather than listening.”
 I must admit to catching myself in this mode more often than I would like.
 You start to block out or only partially listen to what others are saying and wait for your chance to interject and share your thoughts on the topic at hand.
-As a result you often miss important information, repeat what someone else has already said and de-motivate the other party to the conversation to continue engaging.
+As a result, you often miss valuable information, repeat what someone else has already said and de-motivate the other party to the conversation to continue engaging.
 It is a vicious cycle and ultimately you end up providing a monologue to a disinterested audience.
-When people check out on what you are saying as a leader, you are in trouble.
+When people start to ignore what you are saying as a leader, you are in trouble.

-Leaders have the responsibility to foster rigorous debate and dialogue not inhibit it.
-Your goal is to make the right decisions and come up with the best solutions.
+Leaders have the responsibility to foster rigorous debate and dialogue, not inhibit it.
+Your goal is to make the right decisions and produce the best solutions.
 The more people who participate in this process the better.
-The only real way to do this is to ask good questions and listen intentionally to what other are saying.
+The only tangible way to do this is to ask good questions and listen intently to what others are saying.
 You need to facilitate the conversation rather than just lead it.
 No one person has the market cornered on good ideas.
 The loudest person in the room is rarely the most intelligent; they just crave attention.
-In my experience, a major reason why businesses don’t grow is because the leader feels he/she has to have all the answers rather than building a team of competent professionals and leveraging the skills/experience of those around them.
+In my experience, a major reason that businesses don’t grow is because the leader feels he/she must have all the answers rather than building a team of competent professionals and leveraging the skills/experience of those around them.